 When selecting sites for audit, the VBA use building permit data stored within our systems.

 A range of risk factors are applied to the permits to deliver a subset of sites for our Building Auditors to audit.
-The purpose of this is to ensure the VBA audits a range of building work proportional to the volume of work undertaken by practitioners.
+The purpose of this is for the VBA to audit a range of building work proportional to the volume of work undertaken by practitioners.

-We also target particular types of construction and practitioners to manage risk and to ensure intervention at the earliest possible stage, when required.
+We also target particular types of construction and practitioners to manage risk and to prioritise intervention at the earliest possible stage, when required.

 Regulation 47 Administrative Audits

-The VBA’s Regulation 47 Administrative Audits involve a review of building permit data in BAMS to ensure that information has been reported and recorded correctly.
+The VBA’s Regulation 47 Administrative Audits involve a review of building permit data in BAMS to identify any information that has not been correctly reported and recorded in BAMS.
 This may include where permits have:

-- Passed the statutory timeframe for completion that they have been reported as lapsed.
+- Passed the statutory timeframe for completion and they have not been reported as lapsed.

 - Been issued a building permit number by the VBA but no building permit issue date has been provided.

-- Where a final inspection has been reported but no occupancy permit or CFI number has been provided.
+- Had a final inspection reported but no occupancy permit or CFI number has been provided in BAMS.